Home plate icon

 BEEN THERE: I saw Three Rivers Stadium from a distance in 1986, and I saw it up close in August 2000, just five months before it was demolished.

 thumbnail The one big positive aspect of Three Rivers Stadium was its location at the scenic confluence of the Alleghany and Monongahela Rivers, just across from the "tip" of downtown Pittsburgh.
 As with the Cincinnati Reds, the new stadium galvanized the Pirates, who were constant championship contenders during the 1970s, when they won six divisional titles and two World Series (1971 and 1979).
-(If you ask me, the success of these Ohio River teams had the unintended effect of validating the multi-use doughnut stadium "plague," causing other cities to fall victim to it.)
-Roberto Clemente was the Most Valuable Player on the former occasion, and one year later he hit his 3,000th career hit on the last day of the 1972 season.
+Roberto Clemente was the Most Valuable Player on the former occasion, and in the following year he hit his 3,000th career hit on the last day of the 1972 season.
 Three months later, on New Year's Eve, this true hero died in a tragic plane crash en route to help earthquake victims in Nicaragua.

 There was only one notable modification to the playing field during this stadium's history: in 1975 the outfield fence was brought in by ten feet to make room for additional seats in center field; the distances were reduced by five feet in each corner.
-Like other teams saddled with mostly-empty dual-use stadiums, in 1993 the Pirates covered most of the outfield upper-deck seating sections with a decorative tarp.
-Consequently, for the last few years of this famous stadium's history, the seating capacity for baseball games declined from 59,000 to 48,000.
+In 1983, a new Diamond Vision scoreboard was installed in the upper deck of center field, occupying the top twelve rows.
+Large advertising billboards were put on the front edge of the roof right above that, the exterior side of which had time and temperature displays.
+(See Photo #2 below.)
+During the 1980s, the capacity grew by about 9,000 from the original figure of about 50,000, part of which was accomplished by adding more rows of seats in back of the 300 (orange in diagram above) and 400 (red in diagram above) mezzanine levels, from near the left foul pole to right-center field.
+In the latter years, four rows of seats were added between the dugouts, covering the warning track behind home plate.
+For baseball games, however, that was surplus capacity.
+Like other teams saddled with mostly-empty dual-use stadiums, in 1993 the Pirates covered most of the outfield upper-deck seating sections (and the upper parts of the sections near the foul poles) with a decorative tarp.
+Consequently, for the last few years of this famous stadium's history, the seating capacity for baseball games declined from about 59,000 to about 48,000.
 At about the same time the Pirates built a statue outside Three Rivers Stadium to commemorate their beloved hero and martyr, Roberto Clemente.

 Three Rivers Stadium was not as well suited for football, ironically.
-Because of the small size of the movable portion of the lower deck and the absence of any retractable seating sections, there were big gaps at the corners of the football field, putting fans far from the action.
+Because of the small size of the movable portion of the lower deck and the absence of any retractable seating sections (virtually unique among dual-use stadiums), there were big gaps at the corners of the football field, putting fans far from the action.
 (At Riverfront Stadium, in contrast, retractable seating sections filled those gaps in the corners.)
 Small temporary bleachers were sometimes placed in the corners on the "infield" side for football games, but otherwise the capacity for baseball and football games was virtually the same.
-A few months after Three Rivers Stadium was demolished (February 2001), the Steelers moved into brand-new Heinz Field next door.
+A few months after Three Rivers Stadium was demolished via explosives (in February 2001), the Steelers moved into brand-new Heinz Field next door.

 This view of Three Rivers Stadium from Mount Washington, about a mile away on the south side of downtown Pittsburgh, shows Point State Park where the Allegheny River (next to the stadium) joins with the Monongahela River to form the Ohio River.
 You can see the top of Fort Pittsburgh Bridge (I-279) at the bottom.
 (May or June, 1986)

-This closeup view of Three Rivers Stadium also reveals the new Pittsburgh Steelers' football stadium under construction in back.
+This closeup view of Three Rivers Stadium also shows the Pittsburgh Steelers' football stadium (Heinz Field) under construction in back.
 (August 2000)

 Vox populi: Fans' impressions